-And yet… in adulthood they have difficulties in their relationships.
-They have low self-worth and find it hard to stand up for or see the good in themselves.
-For many of these people, the current issues that brought them into counseling are symptoms of larger and deeper issues, and it is often rooted in a parent being present yet absent.
+And yet… in adulthood they had difficulties in relationships.
+They had low self-worth, non-existent boundaries, and negative view of themselves.
+For many of these people, the current issues that brought them into counseling were symptoms of a larger and deeper issue, and it was rooted in a parent being Present Yet Absent.

-Kids are thirsty for affirmation from their parents, whom they view as heroes, so if a child never gets praised or doesn’t feel accepted, they’ll feel lonely in a house full of people.
+Kids are thirsty for affirmation from their parents, whom they view as heroes, so if a child never gets praised or doesn’t feel accepted, they’ll feel lonely, even in a house full of people.

 Examples of present but absent might be: